 Now, this is due to how both are brewed.
 Espresso is made by forcing a small amount of hot water or steam under high pressure through finely ground beans.

-This method extracts a high concentration of flavors, creating a "shot" of coffee that is substantially stronger intaste and flavor.
+This method extracts a high concentration of flavors, creating a "shot" of coffee that is substantially stronger in taste and flavor.

 In contrast, regular coffee is made by gradually pouring hot water through coarse ground coffee in a filter.
 This results in a more diluted flavor and taste than espresso.